Word embeddings — word2vec and vectors that mean something

 Eof shape(V, d)— each row is one word’s input embedding, used when the word appears as the center of a training pair (the word being conditioned on).E'of shape(d, V)— each column is one word’s output embedding, used when the word appears as the target/context being predicted (the word being scored as a candidate).

-So a single word w has both a row in E (when it’s the center) and a column in E' (when it’s the target) — two independent trainable d-dim vectors, one for each role.
-They get independent gradient updates and end up with different values.
 The asymmetry is intentional: the center plays a different role from the target in the prediction task (one is the conditioning context, the other is being judged for plausibility), and the model is more expressive when it can learn distinct vectors for those two roles than when forced to share.
-After training, only E ships as “the word vectors”; E' is discarded.
+After training, E is what ships as the final word-embedding table, while E' is discarded.

-The score for a (c, t) pair is just v_c · v'_t — the dot product of c’s input embedding with t’s output embedding, which is unnormalized cosine similarity.
 This is also why E' is stored transposed (columns = output embeddings) rather than as another (V, d) table: storing them as columns means scores = v_c @ E' computes the dot product of v_c against every word’s output embedding in a single matrix-vector multiplication.
 If E' were (V, d) like E, you’d have to loop or transpose to get the same V dot products.
 The (d, V) shape is exactly the layout that makes “compute similarity across all words at once” a one-line operation.

 This is the same operation MNIST used to score digits — each output class had its own feature template, dot-producted with the hidden vector to score how well the image matched that class. word2vec runs the same play with columns of E' as per-word templates and v_c as the center word’s feature vector; the only difference is that here the features are learned semantic dimensions (royalty-ness, plurality, gender) rather than hand-interpretable patches (edges, strokes, loops).